Back to Medals and Decorations of Israel

 In case the eligible person died, a member of his family (husband, wife, parent, brother, sister, child or grandchild) may request to receive the ribbon or replacement of lost or worn ribbon.

-Presentation of the ribbon started in 1980.
-Look here for the award documents.
+Presentation of the ribbon began in 1980.
+Look here for the award documents and verions of the ribbon.

 Ben Gurion (r.) and Ben Zwi in uniform of the Jewish Legion, WWI